Qqwy/NoMoreOversleeps/README.md

 * Input your sleeping pattern so you don't have to manually pause during this period
 * Tracking function so you can record your sleeping (and possible oversleeping) along with how good each sleep/nap felt
-* Play sound or music out of your computer speaker as a backup alarm if you fail to wake up
-* Make a phone call or send text message if you fail to wake up
+* Automate the calling and noise playback if you fail to wake up
 * Send a message to the polysleeping Discord if you fail to wake up so that you can be really embarrased for being such a huge failure
 * Food tracker so you can monitor what you're eating in case this affects your sleep schedule
 * Productivity tracker so you can input what you're doing in each sleep block to avoid wasting time